Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: Simulation Study

 At first, we evaluate the methods in terms of estimation of the regression coefficients and the expected values of the response variables.
-For GECM-HEM, these are estimated using the respective posterior medians, as stated in Section \ref{sec:simul_gecm-g}.
+Under GECM-HTEM, the point estimates $\hat{\beta}_j$s of the regression coefficients $\beta_j$s ($j = 0, 1, \dots, p$) are taken as the component-wise medians of the posterior samples, owing to the robustness of the median over the mean.
+Likewise, the expected responses $\mathbb{E}(y_i | \bm{\beta})$s ($i = 1, 2, \dots, n$) are estimated using their corresponding posterior medians.
 On the other hand, the MAP techniques estimate the same quantities via posterior maximization.
-From the boxplots of the RMSEs of the regression coefficients in Figure \ref{fig:simul_gecm-map_est}, GECM-HEM typically shows the lowest RMSEs among the three methods for the normal and the Student-$t$ error models, while exhibiting competitive performance with SSQLASSO for true hyperbolic errors.
-EMVS consistently produces the largest RMSEs across all the scenarios, with hyperbolic errors depicting the most stark difference with the other two.
-A similar observation can be made for the expected responses $\mathbb{E}(\bm{y} | \bm{\beta})$ from the boxplots of their RMSEs in Figure \ref{fig:simul_gecm-map_est}.
+From the boxplots of the RMSEs of the regression coefficients in Figure \ref{fig:simul_gecm-map_est}, GECM-HTEM typically shows the lowest RMSEs among the three methods for the normal and the Student-$t$ error models, while exhibiting competitive performance with SSQLASSO for true hyperbolic errors.
+EMVS consistently produces the largest RMSEs across all the scenarios, with Scenario (I) (true hyperbolic errors) depicting the most stark difference with the two competitors.
+A similar observation can be made for the expected responses $\mathbb{E}(y_i | \bm{\beta})$s ($i = 1, 2, \dots, n$) from the boxplots of their RMSEs in Figure \ref{fig:simul_gecm-map_est}.